Lie theory of finite simple groups and the Roth property: From braided-Lie algebras to `Lie algebras' on finite groups

-The calculus is connected i.e. has $H^0=\C.1$ iff the graph is connected, which is iff $\CC$ is a generating set.
-We refer to \cite{Ma:prim} for an introduction to the theory.

-A nontrivial application of this theory to finite groups appeared in \cite{Ma:perm} where the exterior algebra was linked to the Fomin-Kirillov algebra arising in the study of the cohomology of flag varieties.
-The theme there is a kind of extension of Schur-Weyl duality to a duality between the geometry of the flag variety and that of the associated Weyl group.
+\begin{theorem}\cite{GomMa} Let $A$ be a coquasitriangular Hopf algebra and $\Omega^1$ an inner bicovariant differential calculus.
+Then there is a braided-Lie algebra $\CL$ associated to $\Lambda^1$ which lives in the braided category of right $A$-comodules. \end{theorem}

+In the case of the algebra of functions on a finite group the bicovariant calculi are classified by ad-stable subsets $\CC\subseteq G\setminus\{e\}$ with equality in the case of the universal calculus.
+The calculus is inner with

+where $\omega_a$ are the image in $A^+/I$ of the Kronecker $\delta$-function at $a$.
+It is connected if $\CC$ generates.
+In general, calculi on finite sets are classified by digraph structures on the given set as the vertices, see \cite{Ma:gra} for some recent work.
+The calculus is connected in the sense above if and only if the underlying graph is connected.
+In this context $\CC$ stable under inversion corresponds to the digraph being bidirected, i.e. with every edge having arrows in both directions.
+The graphs here are Cayley graphs and are connected if and only if $\CC$ generates.
+From this point of view:

-\begin{proposition} A finite group $G$ is simple {\em iff} all its bicovariant calculi are connected. \end{proposition} \proof Suppose that $G$ is simple and $\CC$ an ad-stable subset (defining a bicovariant calculus).
+\begin{lemma} A finite group $G$ is simple {\em if and only if} all its nonzero bicovariant calculi are connected. \end{lemma} \begin{proof} Suppose that $G$ is simple and $\CC$ a nonempty ad-stable subset (defining a nonzero bicovariant calculus).
 Let $N=\<\CC\>$ the subgroup generated by $\CC$.
 This is clearly normal and contains more than $e$ (as $\CC$ is nonempty), hence $N=G$ and the calculus is connected.
 Conversely, suppose that all nonempty ad-stable subsets $\CC$ generate $G$.
 Let $N\subseteq G$ be normal and $\CC=N\setminus\{e\}$.
-This is an ad-stable subset and $\<\CC\>=N$ as $N\ne\{e\}$ is a normal subgroup, hence $N=G$. \endproof
+This is an ad-stable subset and $\<\CC\>=N$ as $N\ne\{e\}$ is a normal subgroup, hence $N=G$. \end{proof}